On this page

 Global activity: After their time abroad the participants organize a global activity (e.g. a photo exhibition or a workshop at a school) in Germany or Europe to pass on their experience.

 The ASA-Program is part of Engagement Global - Service for Development Initiatives and is mostly financed by the German Ministry of Economic Cooperation and Development (Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung, BMZ).
-ASA is co-financed by the German-speaking Community (on condition that one young german-speaking Belgian can take part).
+ASA is co-financed by the German-speaking Community (on condition that one young german-speaking Belgian can take part), however this agreement is by now being discontinued due to a lack of interest in the German-speaking Community.
 Engagement Global is a politically independent and non-profit organization.

 Another programme in which young people coming from the German-speaking Community can participate is Quebec-Wallonie.
 As far as the German-speaking Community is concerned, the Youth Office is responsible for coordinating this programme.